mdkent/tidbyt-acid/README.md

 # Usage

-It's recommend you cron this roughly every 5+ minutes.
+It's recommend you cron this roughly every 5 or 10 minutes.
 I've had a number of issue with the Tidbyt crashing when images were pushed too frequently.

 ```